ibm-cloud-docs/discovery-data/train-tooling.md

 ## Curations
 {: #curations}

+The Curations feature is beta functionality.
+{: beta}

-Curations (beta) can be used to specify the exact document returned in response to a specific query.
+Curations can be used to specify the exact document returned in response to a specific query.
 Curations can guarantee that frequent or important questions always return the most valuable document.
 The `confidence_score` for a curated query will always be `1.00000`.

 This beta feature is only available when using the API and can be used to specify up to 1,000 curations.
 For details, see [Create curation](https://{DomainName}/apidocs/discovery-data#create-curation){: external} in the API reference.